 - There could be issues with loading page scripts in the editor because VWO does not load the site directly in the editor but via proxy servers.
-Download VWO plugin from Chrome store to resolve this issue.
+Download the VWO plugin from the Chrome store to resolve this issue.

 - VWO Editor opens mobile website pages in an iframe.
-However, some responsive website may have restrictions on loading the iframe.
+However, some responsive websites may have restrictions on loading the iframe.
 To check whether a page will open in iFrame, execute the following code in the developer console on the page.
 If the page is broken, you may need to apply the fix on the page itself.

 - Ensure that the VWO code is installed correctly on the test pages.
 To know how to add VWO code, click here.